AnujPandey007/Blogking/README.md

 # Blogking
-It is a news web app based on react with firebase, firestore and firebase storage integration.
+It is a blog web app based on react with firebase, firestore and firebase storage integration.
 We can create our own post, like the post, delete the post and read other's post.

 ## Authentication
 Implemented login and register with Google Authentication using Firebase Authentication.